|Asterism Travels & Tours - Myanmar||Experiencing local life and environment in Yangon and Thanlyin|

 Travel to experience local lives (September 2008)

 We usually choose the places to go when we plan for a trip.
-The firsts that come into our minds are the popular places stuffed with beautiful things, amazing items, wonderful nature, once in a year festival or other events, historically or archaeologically welknown places and so on.
+The firsts that come into our minds are the popular places stuffed with beautiful things, amazing items, wonderful nature, once in a year festival or other events, historically or archaeologically welknown locations.

-However when we relocate to a place (not for a holiday) but because of work or other reasons for a long time stay, we usually find beautiful and cool things that we happen to love in the new place even though the place might otherwise never qualify for a holiday destination.
+However when we relocate to a place, not for a holiday, but because of work or other reasons, we usually find beautiful and cool things that we happen to love in the new place even though the place might otherwise never qualify for a special holiday destination.

-It sounds like if we can feel it any place has something to offer everyone.
-This may not always be true.
-We will always select places to go since we human being love to compare at all time.
-But look at these photos taken at very normal, easy to go and easy to miss places, not far away from the city.
-I wouldn't tell where - though few of them are known to tourists.
-You will see a bit of how travellers can feel and experience the local lives in a humble place.
-That might make a little change in the way you select the place to go.
+It sounds like if we can see it, any place has something to offer everyone.
+These photos were taken at very normal, easy to go and easy to miss places, not far away from Yangon.
+You will see a bit of how travellers can experience the local lives in a humble place.
+These places are to the south of Yangon and Bago rivers.

 Such old buildings are not difficult to find in Myanmar especially outside of cities.
-You just need to have time to pause and feel.
 They are related to recent history, the lives of people now and past, the generations of family and their relation with the neighbouring community.
 It is good if you have a local person going together to talk and exchange ideas.

 This one has basically the same door and window design except that columns are made of brick and cement.
 Both have corruguated sheets roofs.
 These might be the later replacement of old baked clay or wooden roofing.
 This second one is in better shape.
 It has its fence and gate and there is evidence that people still live.